Skip to Main Content

 • Download PDFs so that you can save them to your computer;

-To use any of these features simply load up an article within your EndNote Click locker and use the menu that appears on the left-hand side of the page to select the feature you wish to use.
+Use the menu that appears on the left-hand side of the page to select the feature you wish to use:

 Menu options that appear when opening an article PDF within your EndNote Click Locker